ncoevoet/ChanTracker/README.md

 This supybot plugin keeps records of channel mode changes in a sqlite database and permits management of them over time.
 It stores affected users, enabling deep searching through them, reviewing actives, editing duration, showing logs, marking/annotating them, etc.

-The plugin is used in various and large channels on freenode and others networks This version works with python 3
+The plugin is used in various and large channels on Libera.Chat and others networks This version works with python 3

 Note that you may need a newer version of Limnoria than your distribution provides, and you may need to install from the Limnoria source code or from PyPI / `pip` to make it function.
 (Currently requires Limnoria version `2018.04.14` or newer)